Look to the Gut: Increasing Microbiome Diversity

 Iron is one of the most abundant minerals in our soils and is readily available through grazing.
 When horses take in too much iron, either via supplementation or through feed, forage and hay, the iron overload can cause gut dysbiosis; having too much iron reduces the abundance of commensal bacteria and can stimulate the growth of pathogenic bacteria.

 Iron availability is tightly regulated in the gut, where specific Lactobacillus probiotic strains such as L. reuteri are critical in modulating the secretion of mucin — a substance that binds to iron, helping to maintain iron homeostasis throughout the body.

 Gut microbiota and metabolic syndrome

-New, compelling research shows that the balance and diversity of bacterial families in the large intestine can be disrupted or depleted in horses with Equine Metabolic Syndrome (EMS), as compared to horses that do not have EMS.
+New, compelling research shows that the balance and microbiome diversity among bacterial families in the large intestine can be disrupted or depleted in horses with Equine Metabolic Syndrome (EMS), as compared to horses that do not have EMS.
 1, 2

 Gut microbiota and inflammation